epfl-ada/ada-2021-project-frankezi/README.md

   * Graph of evolution of numbers of sinophobic quotes through time for the top of sinophobic jobs vs top less sinophobic: we found that for sinophobic and non-sinophobic, politicians are the most represented.
 We also shows evolution of sinophobia of quotes through years ony for politicans.
 * Propose a set of American personalities, where you can pich one name
   * On website: the user can select a speaker from a list of household names.
 Upon selection the script tells them whether our analysis determines their rhetoric to be sinophobic or not.
+  * you can test if one quote is sinophobic or not

 ## Contributions of all group members
 * *Zied:* website creation, optimization of code in notebooks, load of data